TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 *  UrlLinkHandler: for linking external urls
 *  FileLinkHandler: for linking files in the :ref:`fal`
 *  FolderLinkHandler: for linking to directories
-*  MailLinkHandler: for linking mail
+*  MailLinkHandler: for linking email addresses
 *  TelephoneLinkHandler: for linking phone numbers

 .. note::